Kuga

 Hindsight

-Three months for a pivot of this scope was genuinely tight, and the thing I'm most glad we got right was building the multi-tenant configuration layer up front rather than treating each surface as a one-off.
-Once the config layer existed, shipping a new product variant stopped being an engineering project — and that's the property that made three surfaces sustainable for a founding engineer.
-The thing I'd reconsider is being more aggressive about feature flags earlier.
-Solo and small-team builds tend to ship without flags because flags feel like infrastructure when features feel urgent.
-But the moment a regression hits a single tenant — and it always does — having flags means the rollback is scoped to the broken thing, not a full-deploy revert across surfaces.
-I'd treat them as table stakes next time.
+Three months for a pivot of this scope was genuinely tight.
+The thing I'd reconsider is being more aggressive about feature flags earlier — small teams tend to ship without them because flags feel like infrastructure when features feel urgent.
+But the moment a regression hits, having flags means the rollback is scoped to the broken thing instead of a full revert.
+I'd push for treating them as table stakes next time.

 Tech stack